nus-cs2103-AY2021S1/ip/docs/README.md

 1. Copy the file to the folder you want to use as the _home folder_ for your WillyBot.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
+ The image below is just an example containing some sample data which will not be present in your application.
 <br><br>
    ![Ui](Ui.png)